 Essentially, the React Native framework is an abstraction.
 This means that large portions of code exist between React Native and the host platform.
 Bugs almost always accompany abstractions.
 In React Native, debugging becomes a complicated process as it increases layers in your project.
 These bugs may be issues that are beyond your skills and knowledge base.
 Hence, solving these problems often requires the assistance of third-party developers.

-We at Affle Enterprise grasp your business challenges & ideate a personalized user experience to solve complex business problems.
-Connect with our team at email@example.com for a quick mobile app development consultation.
+We at mTraction Enterprise grasp your business challenges & ideate a personalized user experience to solve complex business problems.
+Connect with our team at email@example.com for a quick mobile app development services consultation.